Site news

 At 13:43 Moscow Time (5:43 a.m.
 EST) the old Topol-type mobile ICBM blasted off from Plesetsk, successfully hitting Kura target range at Kamchatka Peninsula, according to the press-service of the Russian Strategic Missile Forces.
 The missile used in the test has been in armaments since 1983, much longer than its planned service life.

 Several minutes before, at 13:28 Moscow Time (5:28 a.m.
 EST) an unidentified "sea-based" ballistic missile was also launched during the training exercise of the Russian Northern Fleet, the Ministry of Defense said.
-The launch apparently took place from the submarine in the Barents Sea and involved a long-range ballistic missile.
+The launch apparently took place from a submarine in the Barents Sea and involved a long-range ballistic missile.

 Russian armed forces had a busy weekend on Saturday, October 12, 2002, conducting the most extensive missile launching exercise in years.
-According to the Russian media, an unnamed submarine stationed in the Sea of Okhotsk and the Kalmar submarine in the Barents Sea fired long-range missiles at targets at Cape Kanin Nos in the Russia's northern regions and at Kamchatka Peninsula, at 13:12 and 13:55 Moscow Time respectively.
+According to the Russian media, an unnamed submarine stationed in the Sea of Okhotsk and the Kalmar submarine in the Barents Sea fired long-range missiles at targets at Cape Kanin Nos in the Russia's northern regions and at the Kamchatka Peninsula, at 13:12 and 13:55 Moscow Time respectively.

 Within 40 minutes after sea-based launches, the Topol (RS-12M) ICBM flew a training mission from Plesetsk to Kamchatka Peninsula.
 The firing was conducted by the personnel of the Novosibirsk missile division, which had been deployed in Plesetsk in the course of the exercise.
 The missile used in the launch had been in armaments for 12 years.